divya96awasthi/FullThrottle/README.md

 Run the server to get data in json format : python manage.py runserver

 open the downloaded json file with the help of any json file viewr.

+Api is hosted on pythonanywhere. you can find it here--> http://divyaawasthi.pythonanywhere.com/